 He will speak on “Engineering to ameliorate the problems of coastal flooding”.

-Come along and hear her talk on Monday 12th June 2017 from 7pm.
+Come and hear him talk and take part in the Q&A on Monday 9th October from 7pm.

-Come along and hear her talk on Monday 10th April 2017 from 7pm.
+Come along and hear him talk on Monday 25th September 2017 from 7pm.